IU-Capstone-Project-2025/KIZAK/README.md

 </div>

 KIZAK is an AI-powered learning assistant designed to guide users through their journey in the IT field.
-It builds personalized learning paths, recommends daily and weekly tasks, and supports users with a smart AI coach—all while keeping track of their skills and progress.
+It builds personalized learning paths while keeping track of their skills and progress.

 ---